 Once home to one of the most prestigious gentlemen’s clubs in London’s Mayfair, 94 Piccadilly was in a state of disrepair when developers Motcomb Estates purchased the site.
-The imposing, Grade I-listed Georgian building will become a world-class boutique hotel that incorporates many of the surrounding buildings.
+The imposing, Grade I-listed Georgian building will become

 The 4,160 m2 site includes 90 to 95 Piccadilly (all Grade I or Grade II listed), 42 Half Moon Street and 10 to 12 White Horse Street.
 These low-rise buildings currently range in uses from residential, commercial and recreational, dating from the mid-18th century to the late 1960s.